polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ]
 ```

-Contracts do not return data at the end of their execution.
-Due to the nature of blockchains, a contract execution needs to be valid to get finalized and included in a block before getting the current state of any variable in it.
+To get the state of a variable, we have to call a getter function that will

-To get the state of a variable, we have to call a getter function that will return a `ContractExecResult` wrapper with the current state of the execution.
+return a `ContractExecResult` wrapper with the current state of the execution.

 We need to add the return type to our runtime.